It is an essential physiological regulator of gastric acid secretion.

 Before a meal, the nerves within the brain responsible for the stomach are stimulated by stimulating the release of gastrin.

-The production and release of gastrin slows down with the hormone somatostatin, which is released when the stomach empties at the end of a meal and when the pH of the stomach becomes too acidic (pH less than 3).
+The production and release of gastrin slow down with the hormone somatostatin, which is released when the stomach empties at the end of a meal and when the pH of the stomach becomes too acidic (pH less than 3).

 What happens if I have too much gastrin?